buggins/dlangui/README.md

 * TODO: entering of unicode characters not implemented

-To build dlangui apps, development packages for following libraries required:
+To build dlangui apps, development packages for following libraries required for XCB backend build:

         xcb, xcb-util, xcb-shm, xcb-image, xcb-keysyms, X11-xcb, X11

+For SDL2 backend build:

+        libsdl2

 E.g. in Ubuntu, you can use:

         sudo apt-get install libxcb-image0-dev libxcb-shm0-dev libxcb-keysyms1-dev libfreeimage-dev

+or

+        sudo apt-get install libsdl2-dev

 In runtime, .so for following libraries are being loaded (binary packages required):